JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_services.md

 #### Constructor

+To improve startup performance, avoid any heavy initializations in the constructor.

 Project/Module-level service constructors can have a [`Project`](%gh-ic%/platform/core-api/src/com/intellij/openapi/project/Project.java)/[`Module`](%gh-ic%/platform/core-api/src/com/intellij/openapi/module/Module.java) argument.
-To improve startup performance, avoid any heavy initializations in the constructor.
+When using [](kotlin-coroutines.md), a distinct [Service Scope](coroutine-scopes.md#service-scopes) can be injected as second parameter.

 > Using constructor injection of dependency services is deprecated (and not supported in [](#light-services)) for performance reasons.
 >